What Is The Australian Open In Tennis?

 The first round of play is a multi-day qualification phase, after which players are seeded according to their performance, and knockout rounds begin.
 The next rounds follow a traditional single-elimination tournament bracket until a winner is determined.

-Matches follow a 12-set structure, where the first to win seven sets wins the match.
+Similar to other Grand Slams, the men’s singles tournament follows a traditional best-of-five set matches, while women’s singles, women’s doubles, and men’s doubles play best-of-three set matches.
 To win a set, a player must win at least six games, and be ahead of two games in that set.
-If the twelfth set is completed and the score is even at 6-6, players will play until someone reaches ten points in an extra tie-breaking game.
+If the fourth set (in men’s singles) is completed and the score is even at 2-2, players will play until someone reaches ten points in an extra tie-breaking game.

 The Australian Open is played on hardcourts, and has been since 1988, the first year it was held in Melbourne.
 Prior to 1988, the tournament was played on grass.

 The first Australian Open was held in 1905 at the Warehousemen’s Cricket Ground in Melbourne and was titled The Australasian Championships.
 After almost two decades, in 1922, women’s singles and doubles events were added to the roster of official events.
 For the next 50 or so years, the tournament slowly increased in popularity and was played in seven different locations, five in Australia (Melbourne, Sydney, Adelaide, Brisbane, Perth) and even two singular events in New Zealand (Christchurch in 1906 and Hastings in 1912).